dcollinsn/django-signoff/README.rst

 .. code-block:: python

-    from django_signoff import urls as django_signoff_urls

     urlpatterns = [
         ...
-        url(r'^', include(django_signoff_urls)),
+        url(r'^signoff/', include('signoff.urls')),
         ...
     ]

-If you want users to be automatically prompted to sign any documents that you add before they can use your site, add django-consent's middleware:
+If you want users to be automatically prompted to sign any documents that you add before they can use your site, add django-signoff's middleware:

 .. code-block:: python

     MIDDLEWARE = (
        ...
-       'django-consent.middleware.ConsentMiddleware',
+       'signoff.middleware.ConsentMiddleware',
        ...
     )

-You can add some settings to your settings.py file to configure django-consent:
+You can add some settings to your settings.py file to configure django-signoff:

 .. code-block:: python

     # Send a notification to the user by email (using django-mailer) when they
     # sign a document, including the text of the document.
 Default is False.
-    CONSENT_EMAIL_USER = True
+    SIGNOFF_EMAIL_USER = True

     # Send a notification to a defined list of addresses whenever any user
     # signs a document (may be useful for recordkeeping).
 Default is none.
-    CONSENT_EMAIL_RECEIPT = ['legal@example.com', ]
+    SIGNOFF_EMAIL_RECEIPT = ['legal@example.com', ]

 Features
 --------